 ELIGIBILITY REQUIREMENTS AND PRIORITIES:

 - Six months experience working directly with young children (or as a director or assistant director) in a qualifying child care setting

 - Three months experience working in your current child care setting

 - Hourly wage of $20/hr or less

 Eligible students are matched with the appropriate funding source based on available funds and the information provided on the application.
-Please contact us if you have any questions at 512-223-5204.

 First priority is given to child care professionals working 30 hours or more per week.
 Eligible teachers working less than 30 hours a week will be enrolled if funding is available.